Could his little girl be the messenger of God's love?

-She’d started first grade less than a month prior to her parents needing to pull her out of classes and bring her home.
+She’d started first grade less than a month prior to her parents pulling her out of classes and bringing her home.
 They didn’t know how much time Rebecca would have left, and they wanted Molly Sue to be able to lap up every available moment, make every possible memory before it was too late.

 So they homeschooled.
 Rebecca did the bulk of the work, despite her illness making everything at least a dozen times more difficult.
 Molly never complained, even though one wouldn’t expect a child to be so understanding of something an adult could hardly comprehend.

 Liam would often find the two of them giggling under a pile of blankets while they took turns reading aloud from an old Berenstain Bears book.
-Molly took to reading like a duck takes to the water.
-In no time at all, she and her mother shifted to reading the latest Young Adult fantasy novels.
+Molly took to reading like a duck to water.
+In no time at all, she and her mother shifted to reading the latest young adult fantasy novels.
 Rebecca patiently explained the words and concepts Molly Sue was still too young to understand on her own.
 And while the little girl’s reading excelled, she quickly fell behind in other subjects.
 Science, especially.

 By the time Rebecca’s funeral had come and gone, Liam had already reached an important decision on the matter of his daughter’s education.
 She’d need a private homeschool tutor for at least a year to help her catch up.
 The last thing he wanted to do was send her out among the other kids before she was ready.
 The social challenges of reintegrating his daughter into the school system would be more than enough without heaping academic challenges on top of them.

 The one thing he couldn’t bring himself to decide, though, was where he and Molly should build their lives now that they were no longer tied to Sweet Grove.
-He could run his home business out of any home, anywhere.
-Sometimes he’d go so far as to research Montessori schools in Maine or Wi-Fi speeds in Fiji, but he never made any serious moves toward relocating their lives… which meant they stayed for better or for worse, both comforted and haunted by the memories of the dearly departed Rebecca.
+He could run his home business anywhere.
+Sometimes he’d go so far as to research Montessori schools in Maine or Wi-Fi speeds in Fiji, but he never made any serious moves toward relocating their lives . . . which meant they stayed for better or for worse, both comforted and haunted by the memories of the dearly departed Rebecca.

 What would Rebecca think of Molly Sue’s latest artwork, that funny joke their daughter had told over grilled cheese sandwiches, the fact that he might like to repaint the walls to a sad shade of blue to match his constant mood?